zachvalenta/jvns.ca/content/post/2019-02-17-organizing-this-blog-into-categories.markdown

 ### solution for now: assign every post 1 (just 1) category

 My new plan is to assign every post a single category.
+I got this idea from [Itamar Turner-Trauring's site](https://codewithoutrules.com/worklife/).

 Here are the initial categories:

 * Cool computer tools / features / ideas
 * Computer networking